Jmarvin-12/Cool-Domains/README.md

 # ENS On Polygon, Cool Domains Project
-A Dapp that allows to mint ENS on the polygon blockchain, using Solidity and React.
+This is the backend of the Domain Starter Dapp that allows to mint ENS on the polygon blockchain, using Solidity and React.

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.